WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Quick facts:

-• 👍 Offer both shared and VPS WordPress hosting plans
+• 👍 Offers both shared and VPS WordPress hosting plans.

-• 👎 Dashboard experience isn’t as nice as Bluehost
+• 👎 Dashboard experience isn’t as nice as Bluehost’s.

-InMotion Hosting are an independent web hosting service that offer both shared WordPress hosting and affordable managed WordPress hosting VPS plans (along with a number of other non-WordPress plans).
+InMotion Hosting is an independent web hosting service that offers both shared WordPress hosting and affordable managed WordPress hosting VPS plans (along with a number of other non-WordPress plans).

 What’s the difference?
 Check out our shared vs VPS hosting comparison if you want to learn more.